pauldes/nba/README.md

 There is only 1 MVP per year, among hundreds of players.

 Solutions :
-- Use MVP share instead of MVP award as the target variable (regression model)
+- Use MVP share instead of MVP award as the target variable (regression model).
+A dozen of players receive votes each season.
-- Use generally accepted tresholds to filter non-MVP players :
+- Use generally accepted tresholds to filter non-MVP players and reduce the imbalance :
   - More than 40% of the season games played
   - More than 20 minutes played per game
   - Team conference rank above 9 (playoff qualifier)